 - Inform requestors of the estimated charges greater than $40 and any changes in the estimates above 20% of the original estimate; and confirm that the requestor accepts the charges, has amended the request, or has sent a complaint of overcharges to the Office of the Attorney General, in writing before finalizing the request;

 - Inform the requestor if the information cannot be provided promptly and to set a date and time to provide it within a reasonable time;

 - Request a ruling from the Office of the Attorney General regarding any information the governmental body wishes to withhold, and send a copy of the request for ruling, or a redacted copy, to the requestor;

 - Segregate public information from information that might be withheld and provide the public information promptly;

-- Respond in writing to all written communications from the Office of the Attorney General regarding charges for the information.
+- Respond in writing to all written communications from the Office of the Attorney General regarding charges for the information and

 - Respond in writing to the Office of the Attorney General regarding complaints about violations of the Act.